Don't Forget: Singles

 "Get Back" was released on August 12, 2008, as the lead single from the album, through digital distribution.
 It received positive reviews from critics, who compared it to works by Tommy Tutone and Greg Kihn.
 "Get Back" enjoyed little chart success, reaching number 43 in the United States and 93 in Canada.
 The song's accompanying music video was directed by Philip Andelman and shows Lovato and her band performing the song on top of an abandoned building with Manhattan Bridge in the background.
 The song has sold over 560,000 copies in the United States.

 "La La Land" was released on December 18, 2008, as the second single from the album.
 The song received positive reviews from critics, who noted it as one of the album's top tracks.
 "La La Land" reached number 52 in the United States and cracked the top 40 in Ireland and the United Kingdom.
 The music video was directed by Brendan Malloy and Tim Wheeler and was used to promote Lovato's sitcom Sonny with a Chance, featuring appearances by her co-stars.

-"Don't Forget" was released in 2009 as the third and final single from the album.
+"Don't Forget" was released on March 17, 2009 as the third and final single from the album.
 It debuted on the Billboard Hot 100 at number sixty-eight on October 11, 2008 and fell off the chart the following week.
 On April 4, 2009, it re-entered the chart at number eighty-four.
 The song steadily ascended the chart for three weeks, before eventually reaching a peak of number forty-one on its fifth week on the chart.
 It was Lovato's best performing solo song on the chart until "Here We Go Again" reached number fifteen on August 8, 2009.
 In Canada, "Don't Forget" debuted on the Canadian Hot 100 at number eighty-two on May 2, 2009.
 The next week, it reached seventy-six, which became its peak.
 The song also reached number sixty-two on the now defunct Pop 100 chart.